intel/intel-extension-for-pytorch/docs/tutorials/installation.md

 **Note:** Intel® Extension for PyTorch\* has PyTorch version requirement.
 Check the mapping table above.

-Starting from 1.11.0, you can use normal pip command to install the package.
+Starting from 1.11.0, you can use normal pip command to install the package with the latest version.

 ```
 python -m pip install intel_extension_for_pytorch